jakerudolph/matlab_standards/matlab_standards.md

 ## Comment Usage

 **Description:** All code **MUST** use comments to explain code functionality.
 Comments should explain what the code does, how it works, and why it is performing this function.

-**Rationale:** Descriptive comments make it easier to read code.
+**Rationale:** Descriptive comments make it easier to read code and figure out how the code works.

 ## Comment Content